ndieckow/aoc-2023/README.md

 # Advent of Code 2023
 My solution for this year's Advent of Code in Python.
 Like [last year](https://github.com/ndieckow/aoc2022), I'll try to write a few words about each solution, both focusing on my performance and the complexity of my solutions.

 In general, $N$ always refers to the number of lines in the input.
 If not, I will mention it.
+Same holds for $R$ and $C$ (rows and columns) when dealing with grids.

 ## Leaderboard Ranks